SoftUni-Internal/interactive-content/EN/00-Unit-Testing/03-Global-Installation.md

 You may need to restart your IDE after changing the "NODE_PATH".

-To load a library first we need to **require** it like in the example below.
+To load a library first, we need to **require** it, like in the example below.

 `const expect = require("chai").expect;`